Find Trade Colleges

 Brooklyn Park, MN

 Our 2023 rankings named Hennepin Technical College the best value school in Minnesota for precision metal working students working on their associate degree.
-Hennepin Technical College is a small public school located in the large suburb of Brooklyn Park.
+Hennepin Technical College is a small public school located in the suburb of Brooklyn Park.

 The average tuition and fees for an in-state undergraduate at Hennepin Technical College are $5,881 a year.
 The average amount in student loans that precision metal working majors at Hennepin Technical College take out while working on their Associate Degree is $16,303.

-You’ll join some of the best and brightest minds around you if you attend St Cloud Technical and Community College.
-The school came in at #3 on this year’s Best Value Precision Metal Working Associate Degree Schools in Minnesota list.
+The excellent associate degree programs at St Cloud Technical and Community College helped the school earn the #3 place on this year’s ranking of the best value precision metal working schools in Minnesota.
 St Cloud Technical and Community College is a small public school located in the city of Saint Cloud.

 #4